matthiasbrix/vae-models/README.md

 ## Data sets

-In order to run the model `TDCVAE2`, a dataset of lung scans is required.
-However, this data set is not published.
-Moreover, the
+In order to run the model `TDCVAE2`, a dataset of lung scans is required, but this data set is not published.
+In case it is available, place it in `data/lungscans`.
+Other data sets (MNIST/LFW) will be downloaded automatically.

 # Running the repository